SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 # Exercises

-> ## Using the `sbatch` command.
-> 1. Write a submission script to run the hostname command on one node, with one core using one megabyte of RAM and a maximum run time of one minute.
-Have it save its output to hostname.out.%J and errors to hostname.err.%J.
-> 2. Run your script using `sbatch`
-> 3. Examine the output file, which host did it run on?
-> 4. Try running it again, did your command run on the same host?
-> 5. Now add the command `/bin/sleep 70` before the line running hostname in the script.
-Run the job again and examine the output of `squeue` as it runs.
-How many seconds does the job run for before it ends?
-Hint: the command `watch -n 1 squeue` will run squeue every second and show you the output.
-Press CTRL+C to stop it.
-> 6. What is in the .err file, why did you script exit?
-Hint: if it wasn't due to the time expiring try altering another parameter so it is due a time expiration.
-{: .challenge}

 > ## Getting email output from `sbatch`
 > 1. Add the following lines to your script from the previous exercise: